 Steven M. Looney-Mr. Looney is a Managing Director of Peale Davies & Co.
-Inc., a consulting firm serving middle market industrial and service companies and their owners and is a CPA and an attorney.
-Mr. Looney has also served as Managing Director, Americas of Vayon Group, a strategic adviser for greentech electric and hybrid vehicle services, since June 2014 and as a Director of Freedom Capital Corporation, a non-listed business development company, since March 2015.
-Mr. Looney also serves as a consultant and director to numerous companies in the healthcare, manufacturing and technology services industries, including FCL Graphics Inc. (since October 2009), Church Street Health Management (June 2012 to February 2015), Sun Healthcare Group (May 2004 to November 2010) and WH Industries Inc. (January 1997 to December 2012).
+Inc., a consulting firm with particular expertise in financial process and IT outsourcing, and is a CPA and an attorney.
+Mr. Looney also serves as a consultant and director to numerous companies in the healthcare, manufacturing and technology services industries.
 Between 2000 and 2005, he served as Senior Vice President and Chief Financial Officer of PCCI, Inc., a private IT staffing and outsourcing firm.
 Between 1992 and 2000, Mr. Looney worked at WH Industries as Chief Financial and Administrative Officer.
 Mr. Looney also serves as a director of Excellent Education for Everyone, a nonprofit organization.
 Mr. Looney graduated summa cum laude from the University of Washington with a B.A. degree in Accounting and received a J.D. from the University of Washington School of Law where he was a member of the law review.
-Mr. Looney's experience as a Managing Director of Peale Davies & Co.
-Inc. and as Chief Financial and Administrative Officer of WH Industries, as well as his financial, accounting and legal expertise has led us to the conclusion that he qualifies to serve as a director in light of our business and structure.
+Mr. Looney's qualifications as director include his experience as a Managing Director of Peale Davies & Co.
+Inc. and as Chief Financial and Administrative Officer of WH Industries, as well as his financial, accounting and legal expertise.

 Charles S. Whitman III-Mr. Whitman is senior counsel (retired) at Davis Polk & Wardwell LLP.
 Mr. Whitman was a partner in Davis Polk's Corporate Department for 28 years, representing clients in a broad range of corporate finance matters, including shelf registrations, securities compliance for financial institutions, foreign asset privatizations, and mergers and acquisitions.
 From 1971 to 1973, Mr. Whitman served as Executive Assistant to three successive Chairmen of the SEC.
 Mr. Whitman graduated from Harvard College and graduated magna cum laude from Harvard Law School with a LL.B.
 Mr. Whitman also received an LL.M. from Cambridge University in England.
-Mr. Whitman's 28 years of experience representing clients, including AT&T, Exxon Mobil, General Motors and BP, in securities matters as a partner in Davis Polk's corporate department has led us to the conclusion that he qualifies to serve as a director in light of our business and structure.
+Mr. Whitman's qualifications as director include his 28 years of experience representing clients, including AT&T, Exxon Mobil, General Motors and BP, in securities matters as a partner in Davis Polk's corporate department.

 G. Cabell Williams-Mr. Williams has served as the Managing General Partner of Williams and Gallagher, a private equity partnership located in Chevy Chase, Maryland since 2004.
-Since March 2011, Mr. Williams has also served as a partner of Faragut Capital Partners, an investment firm based in Fairfax, VA.
+Mr. Williams is also a Senior Manager, Director of Farragut Capital Partners which is a Chevy Chase, Maryland based Mezzanine Fund.
+Since 2011, Mr. Williams has also served as a partner of Farragut Capital Partners, an investment firm based in Fairfax, VA.
 In 2004, Mr. Williams concluded a 23 year career at Allied Capital Corporation, a business development company based in Washington, DC, which was acquired by Ares Capital Corporation in 2010.
 While at Allied, Mr. Williams held a variety of positions, including President, COO and finally Managing Director following Allied's merger with its affiliates in 1998.
-From 1991 to 2004, Mr. Williams either led or co- managed the firm's Private Equity Group.
+From 1991 to 2004, Mr. Williams either led or co-managed the firm's Private Equity Group.
 For the nine years prior to 1999, Mr. Williams led Allied's Mezzanine investment activities.
 For 15 years, Mr. Williams served on Allied's Investment Committee where he was responsible for reviewing and approving all of the firm's investments.
 Prior to 1991, Mr. Williams ran Allied's Minority Small Business Investment Company.
 He also founded Allied Capital Commercial Corporation, a real estate investment vehicle.
-Mr. Williams has served on the Board of various public and private companies.
+Mr. Williams has served on the board of directors of various public and private companies.
 Mr. Williams attended The Landon School, and graduated from Mercersburg Academy and Rollins College, receiving a B.S. in Business Administration from the latter.
-Mr. Williams' over 25 years of experience managing investment activities at Williams and Gallagher and at Allied Capital, where he served in a variety of positions, including President, COO and Managing Director has led us to the conclusion that he qualifies to serve as a director in light of our business and structure.
+Mr. Williams' qualifications as director include his 28 years of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, COO and Managing Director.